If you’ve never tried cryotherapy before, it’s natural to want to know exactly what happens before, during and after the session.

 That depends on what you’re looking for.

-The best way to judge whether it’s worth it is to understand what to expect – and to try it in an environment where sessions are handled responsibly.
+The best way to judge whether it’s worth it is to understand what to expect, then try it in an environment where sessions are handled responsibly.

 What Makes Cryotherapy at Brysk Different